Facebook

 Disclaimer

 All the information on this website – www.emccprtraining.com – is published in good faith and for general information purposes only.
 EMC CPR & Safety Training, LLC does not make any warranties about the completeness, reliability, and accuracy of this information.
 Any action you take upon the information you find on this website (EMC CPR & Safety Training, LLC), is strictly at your own risk.
-EMC CPR & Safety Training, LLC will not be liable for any losses and/or damages in connection with the use of our website.
+EMC CPR & Safety Training, LLC will not be liable for any losses and/or damages in connection with using our website.

-From our website, you can visit other websites by following hyperlinks to such external sites.
+You can visit other websites from our website by following hyperlinks to such external sites.
 While we strive to provide only quality links to useful and ethical websites, we have no control over the content and nature of these sites.
 These links to other websites do not imply a recommendation for all the content found on these sites.
-Site owners and content may change without notice and may occur before we have the opportunity to remove a link which may have gone ‘bad’.
+Site owners and content may change without notice and occur before we can remove a link that may have gone ‘bad’.

 Please be also aware that when you leave our website, other sites may have different privacy policies and terms which are beyond our control.
 Please be sure to check the Privacy Policies of these sites as well as their “Terms of Service” before engaging in any business or uploading any information